Hoops for the holidays, B.C.'s best Bays host Washington State teams at UVic - BC Local News

 picture

 At the heart of the Bays is a pair of outstanding guards, surrounded by an exceptionally tall group of forwards.
-At six-foot-three, Grade 12 guard Caelan Scott, the provincial team starting point guard and a sought after talent for university next year.
-But the team comes at you from more than one player.
+At six-foot-three, Grade 12 guard Caelan Scott is the provincial team starting point guard and a sought after talent for university next year.
+However, the Oak Bay team features more than just one threat.

 Grade 11 guard Diego Maffia can also run the floor.
 Six-foot-seven Riley Cronk is a force, so is six-foot-five Cam Henderson.
 Those are just two of the four players that are six-foot-five and above.